AidLite Python API Documentation

 return False

-# Build an interpreter by passing a Model object; report an error if the return value is None
+# Build interpreter by passing Model object, return value of None indicates error

 if interpreter is None: